 We look forward to all of you returning to Reno and joining in the celebration at the Finish Line Festival at the end of the relay in Idlewild Park.
 This event is free and open to the public so invite your family, friends and others.
 There will be great food from Men Wielding Fire and Buenos Grill.
 We will serve cold beers from our official beer sponsor Revision Brewing.
-There will be some other sponsors and vendors including Sierra IV Solutions, ChiroFIT and Pinecone Physio to help you to some degree with any body issues that you are having.
+There will be some other sponsors and vendors including Asics, Tesla and ChiroFIT to help you with any body issues that you are having.

 WE WILL OFFER EVERY RUNNER A COMPLIMENTARY CAN OF BEER at the finish; you will need to turn in a drink ticket which will be attached to your race bibs (and show your ID) to get the beer.
-You will need to pay for all other food and beverages, so have your wallet handy (which should only be a challenge for the guy or gal who ran Leg 36).
-We will have a water station at no charge.
+You will need to pay for all other food and beverages, so have your wallet handy (which should only be a challenge for the runner who ran Leg 36).
+We will have a water station.
 Plan to re-fill your water bottles there.
 We will have paper cups too.
 There will be music to entertain you.
 So plan to hang out at the Finish Line Festival for a while after you cross the finish line with your teammates, enjoying great food, drink, and music, while sitting on the grass under a shade tree or putting your tired and aching feet in the Truckee River.